 As an example you may want to trigger an alarm when the temperature falls below 3 degrees or exceeds 30 degrees Centigrade.

 So how do you set the max/min temperatures in the flow on start up?

 There are several methods available:

 - Hard code the values in the Flow.

 - Read settings from a File.

-- Use a config node
+- Use the config node

-Hard Code in the flow
+Hard Code in the Flow